yogeshhegde/processor-sdk-doc/source/rtos/index_faq.rst

 documentation for Processor SDK RTOS is available in the `FATFS wiki section of the Processor SDK RTOS <Device_Drivers.html#fatfs>`__.

+.. rubric:: Is Unicode string supported in FATFS?
+   :name: is-unicode-string-supported-in-fatfs

+Processor SDK RTOS only supports ANSI string for the path and file names.
+To switch to Unicode support, please: set the _LFN_UNICODE to 1 in the FATFS (ffconf.h) and rebuild the FATFS library.
+Also, Unicode support uses 16-bit WCHAR for CHAR.
+When calling the FATFS APIs (in ff.h), the application needs to pass WCHAR.

 |

 TI RTOS